How to sell a service with uncertain outcomes: Characterizing profit-maximizing menus

+To summarize, \cref{two-usage-prices-suffice} shows that there exists a profit-maximizing mechanism in which the seller collects upfront prices for various actions but limits the buyer's access to certain outcomes.
 For the rest of the paper we assume that all usage prices are in $\bc{0,\infty}$, so the revenue from type $t$ is simply the upfront price $w^t$.
 The service provider problem, \cref{profit-maximization-direct-menu}, simplifies to the following: